Thorvicnet/LongestWord/README.md

 This program uses python3.11.
 You can change the dictionary and generate random letters.

-(The comments are in French because this was an homework)
+(The comments are in French because this was a homework)

 ## Keyboard controls
 F5: Generate random letters

 Return: Find longest word

 Escape: exit program

 ## Installation